granludo/safeaieducation/index.md

 This principles are intended to provide a framework to guide educators, educational institutions, developers and AI vendors in their decision making process about the use of AI in education.

+This is a living document and it will be updated as the community and the technology mature.

 ## Principle 1: Guaranteeing Confidentiality
 We commit to safeguarding the privacy and confidentiality of all student data, including identities, roles, academic records, and interactions.
 AI systems must be designed and implemented with stringent security measures to protect student information.
 Educational institutions should either own and operate the technology stack or require strict privacy compliance from AI vendors, ensuring no data is exposed to unauthorized parties.